The 2020 Flu Season Is Here Earlier Than Expected, CDC Reports

 Any tips for staying flu-free when someone in your home is infected?

-How can you tell the difference between the flu or a common cold?
+What's the difference between the flu and a common cold?